AsumVictor/endiAPI/docs/KAFKA_SSL_CERTIFICATE.md

 This will verify:
 - SSL connection works ✅
 - Authentication succeeds ✅
-- Messages can be sent and received ✅
+- You can send/receive messages ✅

-## How SSL Works in This Setup
+## How SSL Works in Your Setup

 ### Connection Flow:

 ```
-Application (Node.js)
+Your App (Node.js)
     ↓
 kafkajs library
     ↓